 The Shyft Group to Announce Third Quarter 2022 Financial Results on October 27

-/EIN News/ -- NOVI, Mich., Oct.
-13, 2022 (GLOBE NEWSWIRE) -- The Shyft Group, Inc. (NASDAQ: SHYF) (“Shyft” or the “Company”), the North American leader in specialty vehicle manufacturing, assembly, and upfit for ecommerce-driven parcel delivery, as well as the broader commercial, retail, and service specialty vehicle markets, will announce its third quarter 2022 results prior to the market opening on Thursday, October 27, 2022.
+NOVI, Mich., Oct.
+13, 2022 (GLOBE NEWSWIRE) -- The Shyft Group, Inc. SHYF ("Shyft" or the "Company"), the North American leader in specialty vehicle manufacturing, assembly, and upfit for ecommerce-driven parcel delivery, as well as the broader commercial, retail, and service specialty vehicle markets, will announce its third quarter 2022 results prior to the market opening on Thursday, October 27, 2022.
 The Company will also host a conference call and webcast on the same day at 10 a.m.
 ET to discuss its financial results.

 Conference Call: 1-844-868-8845